STEM I

-STEM with Science and Technical writing allows students to research a topic of their interest.
-We present our research in multiple ways: elevator pitches, poster presentations, grant prposal, and STEM thesis.
-This develops presentation skills, clarity, communication and more.
+STEM with Science and Technical Writing allows students to research a topic of their interest and present findings through elevator pitches, poster presentations, a grant proposal, and a STEM thesis — building presentation skills, clarity, and communication.

 Quad Chart

-If you are unable to view the embedded file, click here
+If you are unable to view the file, click here.

 The Effect of Transgenerational Epilepsy on Dementia Pathology

 This study investigates whether epilepsy can cause transgenerational cognitive impairments in Caenorhabditis elegans.
 Seizures were induced using PTZ, and spatial learning was assessed across three generations.
-Results show that even a single seizure exposure can impair learning in descendants, and repeated or ancestral exposures further exacerbate deficits.
-These findings suggest that seizure-induced epigenetic changes may be inherited, highlighting a potential link between epilepsy and increased dementia risk across generations.
+Results show that even a single seizure exposure can impair learning in descendants — suggesting that seizure-induced epigenetic changes may be inherited and could link epilepsy to increased dementia risk across generations.

 Abstract